 By size of new companies

-With regard to the share capital of new companies, during the second quarter of 2017 25,178 new companies required a share capital of 1106.1 million euros, 3.4% less than in the same period of last year, where the 26,591 new companies contributed a total capital of 1,145.2 million euros.
+With regard to the share capital of new Spanish company, during the second quarter of 2017 25,178 new companies required a share capital of 1106.1 million euros, 3.4% less than in the same period of last year, where the 26,591 new companies contributed a total capital of 1,145.2 million euros.

 In the second quarter, the dissolution of companies grew by 2.3% versus the same period of the previous year, thus registering 4,506 winding ups against the 4.406 which were conducted in the months of April, May and June of 2016.

 Luckily, in April (month of the second quarter with fewer winding ups) companies winding up dropped by 9.74% as compared to the 1,540 winding ups registered in April last year.